koushikkothagal/java-backend-bootcamp/session-02-big-picture/README.md

    ![](assets/OpenJDK_MacOs/OpenJDK_Mac04.png)

-5. You can use the commands below extract and move the files into the "OpenJDK" directory.
+5. Use the commands below extract and move the files into the "OpenJDK" directory.

    ![](assets/OpenJDK_MacOs/OpenJDK_Mac05.png)